PrivateAIM/node-hub-api-adapter/README.md

-HUB_SERVICE_URL="http://localhost:8888"  # URL to the Hub API UI_CLIENT_ID=test-client  # Client name of UI as defined in keycloak UI_CLIENT_SECRET=lhjYYgU5e1GQtfrs3YsTiESGpzqE8YSb  # Client secret for UI
+HUB_SERVICE_URL="http://localhost:8888"  # URL to the Hub API UI_CLIENT_ID=test-client  # Client name of UI as defined in keycloak UI_CLIENT_SECRET=lhjYYgU5e1GQtfrs3YsTiESGpzqE8YSb  # Client secret for UI HUB_USERNAME=hubusername  # Need to get credentials from myself or hub team HUB_PASSWORD=hubpassword  # These will be removed later once users are registered in both node and hub IDP
 ```